0xnarwhal/Bad_USB_Framework/README.md

 With this guide you will be using this repository in your private VPS (we will be using Digital Ocean) and setting up your "hacker server".

-### Disclaimer

-> None of this is originally made by me.
-This is a collection of my favourite scripts out there and modified to suit this framework.
-To se the original creators, head over to the `Credits` section of this document.

 ## Pre-Requisites

 You will need the following:

-1. ATTiny85 Micro Controller (You can purchase one online for cheap)
+1. ATTiny85 Micro Controller USB Device (You can purchase one online for cheap or make your own.
+There are countless sellers and tutorials out there)
 2. A [Digital Ocean](https://digitalocean.com) account
-3. A computer (Obviously)
+3. A computer.
+This guide is written with the use of [Kali Linux OS](https://kali.org) in mind, but it should work with any OS.

 ## Setting Up your PC

 Firstly, we will set up your PC to program your ATTiny85.

-1. Download and install the latest [Digistump Arduino Release](https://github.com/digistump/DigistumpArduino/releases) by running `Install Drivers.exe`.
+1. **WINDOWS ONLY!** - Download and install the latest [Digistump Arduino Driver Release](https://github.com/digistump/DigistumpArduino/releases) by running `Install Drivers.exe`.
 2. Download the latest version of [Arduino IDE](https://docs.arduino.cc/software/ide/).
-3. After install go to `File > Preferences` and under `Additional boards manager URLs` insert the following URL: `https://raw.githubusercontent.com/digistump/arduino-boards-index/master/package_digistump_index.json`.
+3. After install, go to `File > Preferences` and under `Additional boards manager URLs` insert the following URL: `https://raw.githubusercontent.com/0xnarwhal/BadUSB/refs/heads/main/package_digistump_index.js`.
+If the link no longer works for some reason, I have included the file in this repository.
+If you can't troubleshoot something like this, please educate yourself first before continuing.
    1. ![File to Preference](./img/file_to_preferences.png)
    2. ![Additional Board Manager](./img/additional_boards_manager.png)
    3. > NOTE: If there is already a URL, you can insert multiple URLs by separating them with a semi-colon `;`.